 Hands to Heal Massage Therapy - Massage Safety

-All Hands to Heal Massage Therapists are professionally qualified and hold current New Zealand First Aid certification.
-We work with your health professional to achieve your goals and be naturally pain free.
+All Hands to Heal Massage Therapists are all professionally qualified and hold current New Zealand First Aid certification.

 Massage therapy appears to have few serious risks; If it is performed by a properly trained therapist and if appropriate precautions are followed.
 The number of serious injuries reported is very small.
 Side effects of massage therapy may include temporary pain or discomfort, bruising, swelling, and a sensitivity or allergy to massage oils.

 - Massage should not be done in any area of the body with blood clots, fractures, open or healing wounds, skin infections, or weakened bones (such as from osteoporosis or cancer), or where there has been a recent surger

 - Although massage therapy appears to be generally safe for cancer patients, they should consult their oncologist before having a massage that involves deep or intense pressure.
 Any direct pressure over a tumor usually is discouraged.
 Cancer patients should discuss any concerns about massage therapy with their oncologist.